1961 Goldsboro B-52 crash: Weapon No. 2: Serial No. 359943 (free-fall)

 Another analysis by Sandia engineers in 1961 concluded that while in both weapons the MC-772 Arm/Safe Switch operated "as it was designed to do," the lanyard-controlled safing-pins "cannot be relied upon to prevent initiation of the fuzing sequence" in this kind of accident, and recommended implementing a modification to the weapons "as rapidly as possible" that would prevent the fuze power supply from activating except when live release was intended.

-A 1969 analysis by Sandia supervisor Parker F. Jones concluded that the Goldsboro accident illustrated that "the Mk 39 Mod 2 bomb did not possess adequate safety for the airborne alert role in the B-52."
+A 1969 analysis by Sandia supervisor Parker F. Jones concluded that the Goldsboro accident illustrated that "the Mk39 Mod2 bomb did not possess adequate safety for the airborne alert role in the B-52."

 Summary table

 The "Official Observer's Report" of the accident summarized the condition of the two weapons' firing systems with the following table: